What information do we collect and what do we do with it?

 How do we protect your personal information?

 We have always considered the protection of sensitive information to be a foundation of customer trust and a sound business practice.
 We employ extensive physical, electronic and procedural controls, and we regularly review these controls to determine whether they need to be adapted to respond to changing requirements and advances in technology.
 Within Fidelity and among our service providers, we aim to restrict access to personal information to those who need it to provide products and services to you.

 The transmission or storage of information via electronic means can be compromised or exposed to unauthorized parties.
 While Fidelity has taken steps to protect your information, we encourage you to take precautions to ensure your information is kept secure and only transferred to us via secure means.

 We believe that privacy, security and service in our online operations are just as critical as in the rest of our business.
 We therefore employ all of the safeguards described above, along with the following Internet-specific practices.

 We use a variety of protections designed to maintain the security of your online session.
 For example, we make extensive use of firewall barriers, encryption techniques and authentication procedures.

 When you visit our Internet sites, we may collect technical and navigational information, such as computer browser type, Internet protocol address, pages visited and average time spent on our websites.
-This information may be used, for example, to alert you to software compatibility issues, improve our web design and functionality or to provide you with customized services.
+This information may be used, for example, to alert you to software compatibility issues, improve our web design and functionality or to provide you with customized services and product/ service offerings.

 You can refuse or delete cookies.
 Most browsers and mobile devices offer their own settings to manage cookies.
 If you refuse a cookie when on a Fidelity website, or if you delete cookies, you may experience some inconvenience in your use of Fidelity websites.
 For example, you may not be able to sign in and access your account, or we may not be able to recognize you, your device or your online preferences.